StefanZander/lecture_notes/kg/lecture/marp/rdf.md

 - **Non-Unique Naming Assumption (NUNA)**
   - As a matter of principle, things described in RDF data can have more than one name.
 Because URIs are used in RDF as names, anything may be identified by more than one URI.
   - Things are not assumed to be different because they have different names.

+---
+## TODO: How to model Data with RDF + Provide overview of the base vocabular of RDF (what terms does the framework define...?)

+TODO: also make the sequence more consistent